 Targeted Acoustics: Managing Noise in A Diverse Environment

-Targeted Acoustics is the strategic use of multiple acoustic panels or large format acoustical panels to achieve the right acoustic performance in each space without compromising visual impact or budget.
+Targeted Acoustics is the strategic use of multiple acoustic ceiling panels or large format acoustical panels to achieve the right acoustic performance in each space without compromising visual impact or budget.
 Healthcare, office and education projects often involve multiple spaces with diverse acoustic requirements, and there is no one-size-ﬁts-all ceiling panel.
 By targeting acoustic performance to the space, you avoid over-engineering and keep the budget under control.

 To choose the right ceiling panel for a space, you need to determine the type of sound control required (absorption or blocking) and the level of each (minimal, moderate, high or maximum).
 However, to get to these answers we first need to determine three basic truths about the environment we are designing for.